NREL/EnergyPlus/doc/src/docs/EngineeringReference/12-AlternativeModeling.md

 where the constant *C*<sub>1</sub> will be obtained from the results of a set of CFD simulations shown in the next section.

-In addition to the jet velocity the characteristic recirculation flow velocity <div img="image2629.txt">\({U_R}\)</div> is also an interesting parameter that, according to the self-similar flow profile hypothesis shown in Figure 138, should scale with a similar expression to the one shown above for the jet (although with a different correlation constant, *C*<sub>2</sub>).
+In addition to the jet velocity the characteristic recirculation flow velocity <span>${U_R}$</span> is also an interesting parameter that, according to the self-similar flow profile hypothesis shown in Figure 138, should scale with a similar expression to the one shown above for the jet (although with a different correlation constant, *C*<sub>2</sub>).
 The modeling hypothesis can also be tested by evaluating its capability to predict the maximum recirculation flow rate, which can be predicted by multiplying the average velocity by the room cross-section area:

 <div>\[{Q_R} = {C_3}\frac{{{Q_{in}}}}{{{C_{RM}}}}\left( {{V_{J,m}}/{U_{in}}} \right)\]</div>